🔗 Call for Participants

 Each WAVES workshop participant will collaborate with an assigned mentor on a software development project related to Avida-ED or the underlying scientific software tools that power it.
 We will help participants choose projects based on their personal interests and background during the first week of the workshop.
 We describe several possible project categories below.
 Participants’ projects will directly contribute open-source software to the foundation of future versions of Avida and Avida-ED.
 To demonstrate their software, participants will build their own prototype scientific web application/mini research project or contribute to an existing web application/research project.
 As a culmination of their workshop experience and an exercise in professional communication, participants will publish a blog post describing how their software works and how to use it.
 Check out last year’s project write-ups here!

 During the workshop, participants will also engage in a weekly software discussion group and a weekly group check-in meeting.

-The virtual workshop will take place between May 25, 2020 and July 31, 2020.
+The virtual workshop will take place between June 14, 2021 and August 20, 2021.
+If these dates don’t work for you, we may be able to shift this schedule by a week or two for individual participants.
+Let us know in your application and we will do our best to accommodate you.
 Participants will be expected to commit to full-time (approximately 40 hours/week) engagement with the workshop.
-To accommodate multiple U.S. time zones, all group meetings will be held over videoconference between 1pm and 4pm EST (GMT-4).
+To accommodate multiple U.S. time zones, all group meetings will be held over videoconference sometime between noon and 5pm EST (GMT-4).
 A $6,000 stipend will be disbursed to participants in five bi-weekly installments of $1,200.

 - a curriculum vitae or resume,